The TokenPass problem from the 2013 AP Computer Science Exam is typical of free response problems that test arrays.

 }

 A regular for loop through board is necessary for initialization of each element.
-A foreach loop won’t work since changes will not affect the array itself.
+An enhanced for loop won’t work since changes will not affect the array itself.
+See Enhanced for loops for additional discussion.

 Math.random returns a value in the range of 0.0 <= board[i] < 1.0.
 The steps to convert this to the desired range of 1 <= board[i] <= 10 are below.